Consensys/doc.web3signer/docs/how-to/load-keys.md

 You can bulk load keys that are stored in Azure Key Vault using the Web3Signer [`eth1` subcommand options](../reference/cli/subcommands.md#eth1) or [`eth2` subcommand options](../reference/cli/subcommands.md#eth2).

+For `eth1` bulk loading, Web3Signer creates Azure keys connections in bulk mode.
+The Azure keys connections are used to perform remote signing using SECP keys.
+Web3Signer does not download the private keys for `eth1` bulk loading with Azure.

+For `eth2` bulk loading, Web3Signer bulk loads the BLS keys from Azure Secrets.
+The bulk loading mode supports loading multiple consensus layer keys from the same Azure secret, if keys are stored with a line terminating character such as `\n`.
+This saves cost when dealing with a large number of keys.
+Up to 200 keys can be stored under a secret name.

 <Tabs>